morphoorg/morpho/README.md

 Install
 ======
-	PyStan and the required packages may be installed from the Python Package Index using pip.
+  PyStan and the required packages may be installed from the Python Package Index using pip inside a virtual environment.

-	       	      pip install pystan
+                virtualenv ~/path/to/the/virtualenvironment/env

-	One can install Cython and NumPy in a similar manner
+                pip install -r ~/path/to/morpho/requirements.txt Once all the required packages are installed on the virtualenvironment, one can load it using source ~/path/to/the/virtualenvironment/env

 Running
 ======
 	A sample executable is shown in the examples directory:

 	  	  python ../morpho/morpho.py --config  model_folder/scripts/<name_of_json_config_file> --other_options

 		  Essentially, the following takes place.
 One can "generate" fake data according to a specific model (krypton_generator.stan) or run on actual data (krypton_analysis.stan).
 The sequence for events is as follows

 		  1. The script looks for cached versions of the .stan model file.
 If not, it generates a new one and saves it.
 The cached models exist in the cache directory